mantozkamau/week3-project/README.md

 * styles.css
 * jquery.js

-Known bugs
+Known Bugs

-there is no known bugs yet
+*There is no known bugs yet

 Technologies Used
 * HTML(for the stracture of the web)